sergey-ko/skaskapro/_posts/2020-11-11-digital-twins-details.md

 - Simple (on/off) or more complicated state-machine
 -	Sending live state data every 1 second/minute etc
 2. Algorithmic Estimator
--	Classical determenistic or neural nets algorythm to estimate internal state of the object or process
+-	Classical deterministic or neural nets algorithm to estimate internal state of the object or process
 3. Probabilistic estimator
 -	For example estimating BLE asset tag
 - Telemetry as input
 -	Particle filter
--	Keeps prob-distribution as a internal actor state
+-	Keeps prob-distribution as a internal state
 -	Outputs – best/mean/distribution
 4. Aggregator
-- Conbine 2 or more streams of potentially different frequency and latency into one
+- Combine 2 or more streams of potentially different frequency and latency into one
 5. System estimator
 -	Inputs are from estimators
 -	Conflict re-solving

 ## Management extension

-*_In terms of AKKA – supervisor object_

-Management block (or extension) is used when we have more than one actor of the same type and one data flow that needs to be separated into several (one for each actor) according to some rule.
+Management block (or extension) is used when we have more than one DT of the same type and one data flow that needs to be separated into several (one for each DT) according to some rule.

 ![digital twim manager implementation diagram](assets\dt-implemetation\diti manager.png)